gabriele-tomassetti/language-server-dot/README.md

 dotnet restore
 ```

 Before launching the client (which is the proper VS Code extension) you have to compile the server.
-The server will be outputted under a `server` folder.
+The server will be outputted under a `server` folder inside the client.
 You also have to leave running the .NET Core project under the `csharp` folder.

 ```bash
 dotnet run
 ```

-So you have to open three Visual Studio Code instances:
+So while you are developing you have to open three Visual Studio Code instances:

 - one for the folder `client`
 - one for the folder `server`
 - one for the folder `csharp`

+If you want to simply run the project you can just start the .NET Core one and the client.
+You can start the .NET Core project outside Visual Studio Code, using the command line.
+But the client is an extension, so it has to be run inside Visual Studio Code.

 This code is based upon the example provided by Microsoft: [Sample language server implemented in Node](https://github.com/Microsoft/vscode-languageserver-node-example).